How much maternity leave can you afford to take?

-With a baby on the way or in your plans for the future, you will need to know how much maternity leave you can afford to take.
-Depending on your income, expenses and employment, with proper planning, you might be able to take more than you think.
+With a baby on the way or in your plans for the future, you’ll need to know how much maternity leave you can afford to take.
+Depending on your income, expenses, employment situation and leave entitlements, with proper planning, you might be able to take more than you think.
 To work out what you can afford and what will suit your family, here are a few tips.

-2. Plan on living on a single income
+We share advice on how to live on a single income here.

-Employer-funded maternity leave, paid parental leave and Family Tax Benefit are a few options many families are eligible for.
-How much you will receive, if anything, depends on your income and other eligibility requirements.
-Speak with your employer and use the Centrelink calculators to get an idea of what you will get.
+How much you will receive, if anything, depends on your family’s income and other eligibility requirements.
+Speak with your employer and use the Centrelink calculators to estimate what you may be entitled to.

 4. Make a plan